grusin-db/uc-azure-account-scim-sync-py/README.md

 Yes, that means that group in a group, a.k.a. **nested groups are supported**!

 When doing synchronization no users, service principals or groups are ever deleted.
 Synchronization only adds new security principals, or updates their attributes (like display name, or active flag) of already existing ones.
 Group members are fully sychronized to match what is present in AAD.
+Optionally deep group search is possible.

 ## Running Sync